Data-Science-Laboratory-FPS/lcd_website/content/servicios.md

 technical and clinical assessment carried out by experts from the Andalusian Public Health System (SSPA).

 ### 📊 PRAETORIA - Andalusian Platform for the Development of Clinical Decision Support Systems (CDSS)
-Development of AI-based CDSS focused on specific use cases, promoting tools that enhance the quality of<br> patient care and optimize resource management for diagnosis, prognosis, treatment, and monitoring in healthcare settings.
+Development of AI-based CDSS focused on specific use cases, promoting tools that enhance the quality of patient care and optimize resource management for diagnosis, prognosis, treatment, and monitoring in healthcare settings.